 - The Convention on Fishing and Conservation of the Living Resources of the High Seas

 The Geneva Conventions of 1958 required states to prevent oil pollution from ships, pipelines, seabed operations, and radioactive pollution.
 Challenges with UNCLOS I and II were predicated on states’ failure to agree on the breadth of the territorial sea.

 1982 United Nations Convention on the Law of the Sea (UNCLOS, or UNCLOS III)

 The 1982 UNCLOS III – which met from 1973 to 1982, was the first significant breakthrough in the codification of the law of the sea.
-The Convention has over 160 signatories and represents most of the nations of the world.
-The scheme includes “flag states” – those countries whose state the vessel flies the flag of, and “coastal states” – those states that are more concerned with internal security and pollution.
+The Convention has over 160 signatories and represents most of the world’s nations.
+The scheme includes “flag states” – those countries whose state the vessel flies the flag of, and “coastal states” – those more concerned with internal security and pollution.